 Before cleaning up my diet, I was obsessed with drunken noodles.
 It was my go-to dish whenever I’d eat at a Thai restaurant and it was also one of the first recipes that I tried to re-create when I first started blogging.
 Yep, that’s right, this is the second drunken noodle recipe that I’m sharing on my blog, only this recipe is from the Paleo Parent’s cookbook, Real Life Paleo.

-The recipe I first shared with you guys used spaghetti squash in place of noodles, but even in that post I told you that there was no way to compare spaghetti squash to the signature wide rice noodles used to make authentic drunken noodles (or Pad Kee Mao).
+The recipe I first shared with you guys used spaghetti squash in place of noodles, but even in that post, I told you that there was no way to compare spaghetti squash to the signature wide rice noodles used to make authentic drunken noodles (or Pad Kee Mao).
 Well, the Paleo Parents figured out a way around that… wide CARROT noodles!
 Genius, right?
-I feel like these wide carrot noodles somehow tricked my brain into thinking that I was eating wide rice noodles.
-Seriously.
+I feel like these wide carrot noodles somehow tricked my brain into thinking that I was eating wide rice noodles (I mean, you will need to use your imagination).
 And the flavors!
 They were so spot on!
-These carrot drunken noodles are sweet, sticky, savory and even a little spicy (if you use the Thai bird chile pepper).
+These carrot drunken noodles are sweet, sticky, savory, and even a little spicy (if you use the Thai bird chile pepper).

-I tried this recipe soon after meeting Stacy at a book signing event that she and my friend Jen of Predominantly Paleo were hosting together (see pic below).
+I tried this recipe soon after meeting Stacy at a book signing event that she and my friend Jen were hosting together (see pic below).
 Stacy suggested I try the carrot drunken noodles from her book and so I did.
 It was so easy to make and Roby and I both loved the recipe!
 I asked her if I could share it with you and she said yes!
-So, if you’re Thai food obsessed like I am, then you can and should make these drunken noodles right away.
+So, if you’re Thai food-obsessed like I am, then you can and should make these drunken noodles right away.

 - 3 thick carrots, peeled